 In 2014 no one much met me because I was quite ill with respiratory problems that saw me cancelling conferences, seminars and lessons with depressing regularity.
 Doctors were about the only people I was meeting in 2014, other than these few exceptions:

-After cancelling the workshop scheduled for early April, I finally made it over to Christchurch as a guest of the Christchurch/Canterbury branch of the IRMTNZ on the last weekend of July.
-The seminar was titled “Is There Madness in Your Method?” and was an exploration of structuring learning experiences for beginners.
+On the last weekend of July I finally made it over to Christchurch as a guest of the Christchurch/Canterbury branch of the IRMTNZ, to present a seminar entitled “Is There Madness in Your Method?”, an exploration of structuring the learning experiences of beginner piano students.